AlessandroZara/TodoList-React-Native/README.md

 # React Native Todo List project

 This is a TodoList project done with the REACT NATIVE framework.
-To be able to use it you have to Download the project in a folder and install the modules with:
+To be able to use it you have to Download the project in a folder and install the modules (Node Modules) with:
 ```
 npm install
 ```